-Working in Biodata and developing Labguru over the years allowed me to meet scientists from many companies and exposed me to the challenges scientists in pharmaceutical and academic lab face in their day to day work.
+Working in Biodata and developing Labguru over the years allowed me to meet scientists from many companies and exposed me to the challenges scientists in pharmaceutical and academic labs face in their day-to-day work.

 One of the things I came across is the need to structure data in order to have the ability to analyze and defend results.
 Talking to scientists it appears that reviewing, arranging, and going over results performed by lab technicians and students, is almost an impossible mission when vast amounts of data are scattered in various spreadsheets and not in a structured form.
 There is a great need for good solutions to structure unstructured scientific data.

 Structured data enables scientists to collect data in a methodical form with a precise set of requirements.
 When doing so, it is forcing the experiment performer to have certain information data objects, which in turn will need to have certain properties (i/e data types).

 Unstructured data includes text files (spreadsheets, emails, word files, etc.) and machine-related data.
 Data streams from various instruments and analysis systems need to be unified into one final data silo that will enable comparison results from different experiments.
 Analyzing unstructured data at this time is still a challenge as there is no internal structure.
 Using traditional analyzing tools to analyze unstructured data is cumbersome and time-consuming.
 In addition, it is hard to identify patterns across an experiment and integrate data from multiple sources.
 When the outcome is structured in advance the ability to analyze the results is much easier and more productive, eliminating the margin of error and the need to search for the results, regardless of who performed the experiment.

 Personnel costs when working with unstructured data is an additional pain point.
 The absence of structure creates inefficiency, and time loss as much time and human resources are wasted on documenting data and analyzing results without the ability to see the big picture, spending too much time on separating the wheat from the chaff.